What is Working Capital?

 = Raw Material Holding Period + Working Capital Holding Period + Finished Goods Holding Period + Average Collection Period – Average Payment Period.

-It indicates that in how many days Cash invested in Raw Material is received back by the company in form of collection from Debtors.
+It indicates that in how many days Cash invested in Raw Material is received back by the company in the form of collection from Debtors.
 Based on Working Capital Cycle, Working Capital Requirement is calculated as under:-

 Annual Expense of the company / 365 Days * Working Capital Cycle.